SkatAI/epitadb/docs/03-solutions/S4-normalize-treesdb.md

-# Let's normalize treesdb
+# Normalize treesdb

+## Context
+In this document we are working with the treesdb_v02 database.
+If you haven't done so already, connect to your local postgreSQL server and load the file

-The goal of this exercise is to transform the flat one table treesdb database into a fully normalized database by applying 1NF, 2NF and 3NF forms.
+The goal of this exercise is to transform the flat one table ```treesdb``` database into a fully normalized database by applying 1NF, 2NF and 3NF forms.

-For each entity that you feel would benefit from a stand alone table, the process is
+For each entity that you feel would benefit from having a dedicated table, the process is:

 1. create a new table with a primary key
 2. inserts values from the trees column